 Turing's post-war view was that mathematicians make mistakes, and so do not in fact see the truth infallibly.
 Once the possibility of mistakes is admitted, Gödel's theorem become irrelevant.
 Mathematicians and computers alike apply computable processes to the problem of judging the correctness of assertions; both will therefore sometimes err, since seeing the truth is known not to be a computable operation, but there is no reason why the computer need do worse than the mathematician.
 This argument is still very much alive.
 For instance, Davis (2000) endorses Turing's view and attacks Penrose (1989, 1990, 1994, 1996) who argues against the significance of human error on the grounds of a Platonist account of mathematics.

 He suggested a range of ideas for systems which could be said to modify their own programs.
 These ideas included nets of logical components (‘unorganised machines’) whose properties could be ‘trained’ into a desired function.
 Thus, as expressed by (Ince 1989), he predicted neural networks.
 However, Turing's nets did not have the ‘layered’ structure of the neural networks that were to be developed from the 1950s onwards.
 By the expression ‘genetical or evolutionary search’, he also anticipated the ‘genetic algorithms’ which since the late 1980s have been developed as a less closely structured approach to self-modifying programs.
 Turing's proposals were not well developed in 1948, and at a time when electronic computers were only barely in operation, could not have been.
-Fresh attention to them has been drawn by Copeland and Proudfoot (1996), and they have now have been tried out (Teuscher 2001).
+Copeland and Proudfoot (1996) have drawn fresh attention to Turing’s connectionist ideas, which have since been tried out (Teuscher 2001).